Connect with History: News from JHS

 People from all over the world have migrated to Jacksonville, Florida.
 The Jacksonville Melting Pot: The Diverse Culture of Northeast Florida project captures, through interviews, the stories of some of these individuals who call Jacksonville home.
 While the individuals are from highly diverse cultures and backgrounds, they often share similar stories and experiences.

 Their stories were recorded during videotaped interviews by the Jacksonville Historical Society.
-The project, supported, in part by a grant from the Florida Division of Cultural Affairs, underscores the unique and diverse make-up of Jacksonville.

 “The Melting Pot: The Diverse Cultures of Northeast Florida is an oral history project to capture and showcase the stories of the area's diverse population.
 This project is sponsored in part by the Department of State, Division of Cultural Affairs. the Florida Council of Arts and Culture and the Florida Dept of State.